OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/allowbypasskey-property.md

 **Applies to:** Access 2013 | Access 2016

-You can use the **AllowBypassKey** property to specify whether or not the SHIFT key is enabled for bypassing the startup properties and the AutoExec macro.
+Use the **AllowBypassKey** property to specify whether or not the SHIFT key is enabled for bypassing the startup properties and the AutoExec macro.
 For example, you can set the **AllowBypassKey** property to **False** to prevent a user from bypassing the startup properties and the AutoExec macro.

 ## Setting